Zahid Fazal – Forgotten Member of 1992 Winning Team

-The tradition of Pakistan cricket to throw the youngster at an early age.
+The tradition of Pakistan cricket is to throw the youngster at an early age.
 A similar case happened with this young guy when he made his international debut against New Zealand in the third ODI at the end of 1990.

 Zahid made 5 not out in his first match.
-He started his Test career against powerful bowling of West Indies, comprising, Ambrose, Walsh, Marshall, and Bishop.
+He started his Test career against the powerful bowling of West Indies, comprising, Ambrose, Walsh, Marshall, and Bishop.
 He just scored 7 and 12 in the first Test match against West Indies at Karachi in Nov 1990.